XZY123lol/Wzuh/README.md

 `all_in_one_script`(Folder) - You can quickly download in this script `wzuh.cpp`, the functionality is the same.
 `readmelang`(Folder) - This compiler does not apply to scripts, only to the github readme for your chosen language.

 I may update the compiler if you want it of course.
+Pls give this project star :)